 When I was living in Italy, I was completely taken aback to learn that a traditional carbonara should have no cream in it.
 It was a staple food when I was flatting, and the sauce was made up of predominantly cream.
-I have never been a huge fan of cream however, so was pleased to learn that I could still have the creaminess that the dish offers, without having to compromise the cream itself.
+I have never been a huge fan of cream however, so was pleased to learn that I could still have the creaminess that the dish offers, but could forego the cream itself.
 Just recently, I was looking through one of Heston Blumenthal’s cookbooks and came across this beauty – unlike most of Heston’s other recipes I was pleased to see that it didn’t require any of the molecular gastronomic techniques he is so well known for.
 Instead, this recipe is essentially a one pot job, and is a good hearty meal suitable for the whole family.
 When I made it I used smoked pancetta – and it was absolutely sensational; I would highly recommend.
 This recipe easily serves six people.

 - 40 g salt

 - 2 medium onions

 - 100 g Parmesan cheese

 - Cook pasta.

 - Separately, cook the olive oil, onions, garlic and chilli for about 5 minutes.